|Why I started this blog and a little about me.|

 My Professional Background

 A large part of my life was spent working for typing jobs and raising 4 sons, but my more recent post-kids professional background includes working with developmentally challenged adults in a group home, independent apartment living, and workshop settings.

-I also had a few private clients, and I expanded my blogs from two to six.
+I had a few private clients at that time, and I expanded my blogs from two to six.

 Today, I mostly work on my blogs.
 I do very little writing for outside sources.
 Partly, due to the vertigo and other health issues I have, and partly because I enjoy the freedom that blogging brings.